 Sam Annis Road unapproved driveway entrance: The Board suggested that the CEO send a violation letter to the property owner concerning the unapproved entrance on the road.

 Pratt Hill Road presentation: A Video/power point presentation was presented to residents showing the actual budget breakdown of the Pratt Hill Road expenses.
-It was stated that the prior bid specs were not written well at all and prior work on the road had to be redone.
+It was stated that the prior bid specs were not written well at all and One or two culverts had to be lowered.

 Pratt Hill Road Paving Bid Project: Aaron motioned to accept the invitation to bid for the paving of Pratt Hill Road as written.
 Cathy second.
 All in favor=2.
 Bids will be due on August 19th at 5pm.